Sifa171/helpershift/README.md

-# helpershift
+# HelperShift
-This is a growing repository of scripts which can be helpful after an OpenShift installation
+This is a growing repository of scripts which can be helpful after an OpenShift installation from an administrational perspective